Dialysis Nurse: In-Demand Specialty for Travel Nursing Jobs

 What is a Dialysis Nurse?

-Dialysis nursing skills go far beyond the care responsibilities required by the general patient population.
+Dialysis RN skills go far beyond the care responsibilities required by the general patient population.

-Dialysis nurses need to prime the hemodialyzer and bloodlines and prepare the equipment for each patient, overseeing the treatment from start to finish.
+Dialysis nurses need to prime the hemodialyzer and bloodlines and prepare the equipment for each patient, overseeing the treatment from start to finish — including for peritoneal dialysis.
 They record and monitor patient vital signs, cannulate accesses, administer medications, and remove femoral sheaths, as well as clean and dress both permanent and temporary catheters.
 They also provide dialysis patients with critical education on how to manage their condition, with particular attention paid to diet, nutrition, and exercise as well as self-medication.

 Dialysis nursing offers the unique opportunity to establish relationships with patients.

 Because patients have to spend so many hours in dialysis, and are on a regular schedule of treatments, dialysis nurses have a profound exposure to their patients fears, stresses, and anxieties.
-They play as important a role in improving patients’ quality of life through emotional and mental support as they do in the technical care that they provide.
+Improving patients’ quality of life is an important part of their job description, through emotional and mental support as they do in the technical care that they provide.

 Dialysis Nurse Education Requirements, Certifications, and Professional Groups

-Working in dialysis requires an in-depth understanding of the kidneys and their diseases, as well as of the sophisticated machinery used to treat patients.
+Working in dialysis requires an in-depth understanding of the kidneys and their diseases, as well as of the sophisticated machinery used for patient care.
 Most dialysis nurses are:

 - Registered Nurses who have earned their Bachelor of Science in Nursing (BSN), or